Types of CBD: Full Spectrum vs Broad Spectrum vs Isolate

 Full Spectrum CBD

 Full spectrum CBD, on the other hand, extracts a full profile of beneficial cannabinoids and terpenes from the cannabis plant.
-Sometimes reffered to as whole plant CBD, full spectrum will contain trace amounts of THC, but not enough to get you “high.”
+Sometimes referred to as whole plant CBD, full spectrum will contain trace amounts of THC, but not enough to get you “high.”

 Note: While full spectrum CBD and whole plant CBD are very similar, whole plant CBD is less refined than full spectrum and will contain fats, waxes, and other fibrous materials from the hemp plant.
+This type of CBD can be created using many different extraction methods.

 Broad Spectrum CBD